fudgebucket27/PoseidonSharp/README.md

 PoseidonConsole folder contains some demo code on how to use the library.

+# Important

-The private key for EDDSA is pulled from a user environment variable named "LoopringPrivateKey".
+1. The private key for EDDSA is pulled from a user environment variable named "LoopringPrivateKey".
 The demo tests in PoseidonConsole will fail with the signing because they are using MY private key though.

+2. The MAX_INPUT variable is important as you will get a different hash based on this value.
+Set it to the length of your BigInteger array inputs.
+So 3 elements would mean a MAX_INPUT of 3.
+We then also add 1 when passing the MAX_INPUT as the first parameter to the Poseidon class.

 ```csharp
 using System;
 using System.Diagnostics;